MicrosoftDocs/well-architected/well-architected/performance-efficiency/respond-live-performance-issues.md

 #### Use root cause analysis

-Root cause analysis requires hypothesis testing.
-After you review monitoring data, you should list potential causes of the performance issue and test them.
-To conduct a root cause analysis on a live performance issue, you can follow these steps:
+Root cause analysis is a systematic approach used to identify the underlying reasons for performance issues.
+It ensures that disruptions are understood and comprehensively resolved.
+It helps prevent recurring issues and optimal site functionality.
+To conduct a root cause analysis on a live performance issue, follow these steps:

 1. *Gather information.* Collect as much information as possible about the performance issue.
 Examples include error messages, logs, performance metrics, and any other relevant data.